-While the Notes are and continue to be listed on a recognised stock exchange, within the meaning of Section 1005 of the Income Tax Act 2007, or admitted to trading on a "multilateral trading facility" operated by an EEA-regulated stock exchange within the meaning of Sections 987 and 1005 of the Income Tax Act 2007, payments of interest by the Issuer may be made without withholding or deduction for or on account of United Kingdom income tax.
+While the Notes are and continue to be listed on a recognised stock exchange, within the meaning of Section 1005 Income Tax Act 2007, payments of interest by the Issuer may be made without withholding or deduction for or on account of United Kingdom income tax.
 The Luxembourg Stock Exchange is a recognised stock exchange for these purposes.
 Securities will be treated as listed on the Luxembourg Stock Exchange if they are both admitted to trading on the Luxembourg Stock Exchange and are officially listed on the main market of the Luxembourg Stock Exchange in accordance with provisions corresponding to those generally applicable in countries in the European Economic Area.